6aika/open-city-modules/README.md

 `import { HomeViewModule, configureHomeView } from 'open-city-modules';`

+HomeView module consists of 4 main features: Hero, Event feed, Hearings feed and RSS feed(s).
+To disable any of the features just pass in a false value for the corresponding screenProp `showHero`, `showEvents`, `showHearings` or ` showFeed`.
+By default all of the values are true.

+The module also expects `colors` and `locale` screenProps.

 The default configuration is shown below.
 Any configuration fields can be overrided by creating a JSON-file as shown below and calling the configuration function with the new configuration JSON.

 `configureHomeView(my_configuration.json);`